-The Bradford Literature Festival flagship event returns for another foray into the wonderful world of the Brontë family.
-For Brontë fans this is a truly unmissable event, offering a unique insight into the lives and works of Bradford’s most famous siblings.
+Bradford Literature Festival’s flagship event returns for another foray into the wonderful world of the Brontë family.
+For Brontë fans, this is a truly unmissable event, offering a unique insight into the lives and works of Bradford’s most famous siblings.

-2017 sees the 200th anniversary of the birth of Branwell Brontë, therefore, this year veteran host and passionate Brontë fan Christa Ackroyd will guide you on a specially tailored tour, casting new light on the life of the often overshadowed only son.
+This year marks the 200th anniversary of the birth of Branwell Brontë and veteran host and passionate Brontë fan, Christa Ackroyd, will guide you on a specially tailored tour, casting new light on the life of the often overshadowed only son.

 The journey includes:

 - A journey on a beautiful vintage coach

 - A visit to Thornton village, home to Patrick Brontë and birthplace of all four siblings

 - Lunch at The Lord Nelson Pub in Luddenden, a regular haunt of Branwell Brontë